 Rapid advances in technology have resulted in the increasing the use of mobile phones and computers in multiple spheres of activity.
 In parallel with this, war and political conflicts in many parts of the world have forced people to move.
 In 2018, the United Nations High Commission for Refugees (UNHCR) estimated that 70.8 million people had been forcibly displaced from their homes.
 For such people, mobile phones not only enable communication with family and friends in their country of origin and other parts of the world, but often serve as the primary or only means of accessing web-based services.
 The internet is not only a vital source of information; it is also increasingly a site of service provision, consumption and sale of goods, and a medium for social action (Loeurs, 2017).
-Further, as analysts have observed, the use of online platforms and services is increasingly implicated in what it means to be socially, economically, culturally and politically involved (Broadbent and Papadapoulos, 2017).
-In the case of refugees, the internet also facilitates their involvement in transnational networks (Donà and Godin, 2018).
-Access to wifi and electricity for refugees is increasingly being recognised as important as food, shelter and protection (UNHCR and Accenture, 2016).
-'Digital humanitarianism' - the provision of technology-related services - now constitutes an important form of aid (Donà and Godin, 2018).
+Further, as analysts have observed, the use of online platforms and services is increasingly implicated in what it means to be socially, economically, culturally and politically involved (Broadbent and Papadopoulos, 2017; Kaufmann 2018).

+In the case of refugees, the internet also facilitates their involvement in transnational networks (Alencar, 2017; Donà and Godin, 2018).
+Access to wifi and electricity for refugees is increasingly being recognised as important as food, shelter and protection (UNHCR, 2013).
+'Digital humanitarianism' - the provision of technology-related services - now constitutes an important form of aid (Donà and Godin, 2018; Zijlstra and van Liempt, 2017).
 Indeed, a growing body of research has begun to investigate the usage of phones by refugees who are on the move (Gillespie et al, 2016) living in camps (Leung, 2011) or in urban areas (Harney, 2013; Martin-Shields et al, 2019), including for the purposes of political representation (Godin and Donà, 2016; Graziano, 2012).

 However, relatively little attention has been paid to the role of language in using such technologies, including both the languages which individuals bring with them from their countries of origin or transit as well as those of their new contexts.
 This is surprising since few would deny the centrality of language in influencing the ways in which refugees navigate their physical and virtual environments.
 Similarly, little is known about attitudes towards language-learning or opportunities for such learning and how this relates to phone use.
-The ways in which language use is mediated by mobile phone use is largely unexplored territory, with even less attention paid to the ways in which this is influenced by gender, age, length of residence in the host country, education and employment.
+The ways in which language use and language learning are mediated by mobile phone use is largely unexplored territory.
+While a small number of studies have focused on migrants' language learning through smartphones, (Gaved and Peasgood, 2017; Jones et al, 2017; Sharples, 2013), hardly any studies have examined the specific challenges faced by refugees in this area, with a few notable exceptions, such as Kaufmann (2018).
+Even less attention has been paid to the ways in which this is influenced by gender, age, length of residence in the host country, education and employment.